 - Label - Human-readable description of the package.

 - PackageID - A package identifier is used to associate a chaincode package installed on your peers with a chaincode definition approved by your organization.
 The peer generates it.

 Every chaincode has a definition that includes certain parameters such as name, version, endorsement policy, and more.
+This chaincode definition needs to be approved by the channel members for the peers to use that chaincode.
+The chaincode needs to be approved only once by each organization and used by all peers in the channel.
 The approval of the chaincode is subject to the endorsement policy, which defines the voting mechanism.
 The endorsers (regarding the channel policies) are responsible for authenticating the chaincode.
 Each endorser should approve the same chaincode definition to be able to commit it to the channel.
-The chaincode needs to be approved only once by each endorser organization according to the channel policy.

 - 1.Go to the “Channels” tab and open the specific channel where you need to approve the chaincode.